 Given the sensitivity of the subject in some countries, collecting information on the topic of LGBTIQ in the field, and reporting about it, may prove difficult.
-In 2014, Lifos - the Centre for Country of Origin Information and Analysis (COI unit of the Swedish Migration Agency) - has identified the following challenges or limitations:
+In 2014, Lifos - the Centre for Country of Origin Information and Analysis (COI unit of the Swedish Migration Agency) - identified the following challenges or limitations:121

 - Reporting on norms: While information on laws and their application is often easily accessible, collecting information related to religion, school, family, societal/gender norms or intimate relations can be far more difficult. - Choosing the appropriate terminology: Terms carry different values in different countries and can also have different values in different contexts in the same country.
-Delegations have to be prepared before the FFM about the terminology to be used and should be explicit about it while drafting the report. - Endangering LGBTIQ individuals/communities: Speaking about LGBT issues, in some contexts, can harm local contacts or LGBT communities in the country. - Unbalanced findings: The collected information is not always representative of all local situations as delegations tend to obtain information related to urban and educated individuals.
-Furthermore, information often concerns gay men to the exclusion of lesbians and other LGBT persons. - Language: Translating interview notes from English to a national language can prove difficult since words may carry different meanings and values from one language to the other 122.